From its charming waterfront under the shadow of Vesuvius, to its beautiful and bustling historic centre: Naples is a stunning city

 From its charming waterfront under the shadow of Vesuvius, to its beautiful and bustling historic centre: Naples is a stunning city.
 Its position as a meeting place for various peoples since ancient times has had a profound impact on Naples, making it a cultural hub.
 This is evident when walking through its streets, full of artistic and architectural treasures.
 It is a city with a unique magic, blossoming with natural attractions.
 From amazing food to all kinds of entertainment, you will never be bored.

-Discovering the glories of the Bourbon dynasty a stone’s throw from Naples The best way to explore and savour the province of Caserta begins with an Italian Baroque masterpiece: the magnificent Royal Palace of Caserta, built by Charles III, Duke of Bourbon on the outskirts of Naples.
-You can spend a day strolling through the huge park surrounding the main building, amid a beautifully manicured English-style garden and breath-taking fountains.
-Visiting the Royal Apartments, starting with the imposing Grand Staircase, often used as a television and film set, is a magical experience.
-Another unmissable stop is the medieval village of Casertavecchia, with its alleyways bursting with charm and history, restaurants where you can try local delicacies, and picture-perfect panoramic terraces.
-Around Caserta, you can also admire one of the most ingenious works dating back to Bourbon rule: the aqueduct built by Luigi Vanvitelli to supply water to the entire city and its surroundings.
-In Santa Maria Capua Vetere, you can step back in time by walking among the well-preserved remains of the Amphitheatre of Capua, which dates back to the heyday of the Western Roman Empire.
+Discovering Bourbon splendour just outside Naples The province of Caserta should be discovered and savoured starting with one of the masterpieces of Italian Baroque: the magnificent Royal Palace, built by Charles III of Bourbon on the outskirts of Naples.
+Here, you can spend an entire day strolling through the huge park surrounding the main building, amidst a manicured English garden and fountains that will leave you speechless.
+A visit to the Royal Apartments, starting with the imposing Scalone d'Onore often used as a TV and film set, is a magical experience.
+Another obligatory stop for those wishing to discover this area is the medieval village of Casertavecchia with its alleyways full of charm and history, restaurants for you to sit down and enjoy local delicacies and panoramic terraces from which you can take unique photographs.
+Near Caserta, you can also admire one of the most ingenious structures from the Bourbon era: the aqueduct built by Luigi Vanvitelli to supply water to the entire city and its surroundings.
+In Santa Maria Capua Vetere you can take a step back in time and stroll through the well-preserved remains of the Campano Amphitheatre, built when the Western Roman Empire was at its peak.

 Nature, art and faith in green Irpinia In the pristine nature of Irpinia, tranquillity, beauty and itineraries intertwine, between art, faith and nature.
 The Avellino basin is framed by the Monti Picentini mountains and dotted with castles, abbeys and villages to explore, including the beautiful village of Monteverde.
 The Serino forests are the perfect backdrop for a picnic.
 Nature lovers can immerse themselves in the Lake Conza Oasis, explore Caliendo Cave or be enchanted by the Calabritto Waterfalls.
 In Avellino, you can admire Piazza della Libertà, with the Bishop’s Palace, and discover the 36-metre-high Clock Tower and the majestic cathedral dedicated to St Mary of the Assumption and St Modestinus.
 Foodwise, you can enjoy gnocchi, bean and chestnut soup, caciocavallo cheese, stuffed peppers and local wines: Taurasi, Greco di Tufo and Fiano di Avellino.
 The heart of religious tourism in the area is the Montevergine Sanctuary, a monastic complex built in 1126 at an altitude of 1,270 metres.
 It is accessible on foot from Ospedaletto d’Alpinolo or by cable car from Mercogliano.
 Another splendid monastic complex is the Abbey of San Guglielmo al Goleto in Sant’Angelo dei Lombardi.
 Towering over the valleys, the Lombard-built castle of Avella and the Norman Castle of Ariano Irpino offer an insight into the past.
 The medieval castle of Rocca San Felice is associated with the legend of Margaret of Austria’s ghost, which roams there under a full moon.